goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ##Definitions

-We give a brief overview of the basic definitions of well-typed terms and $\beta$-reduction, specific to both mechanizations.
+We give a brief overview of the basic definitions of well-typed terms and $\beta Y$-reduction, specific to both mechanizations.
 Unsurprisingly, the main differences in these definitions involve $\lambda$-binders.

 ###Nominal sets representation